cloudquery/docs/docs/developers/developing-new-provider.md

 }

-// Pass example to cloudquery when cloudqueyr init [provider] will be called func (c Config) Example() string {
+// Pass example to cloudquery when cloudquery init [provider] will be called func (c Config) Example() string {
     return `configuration {